SolarArbiter/solarforecastarbiter-core/docs/source/reference_forecasts.rst

 *resampler* function.
 This workflow allows for seperation of weather data processing and PV modeling while preserving the ability to use more accurate, shorter time interval inputs to the PV model.
-Finally, these functions return a solar position calcuation function (rather than the actual solar position) to simplify the API while maintaining reasonable performance.
+Finally, these functions return a solar position calculation function (rather than the actual solar position) to simplify the API while maintaining reasonable performance.
 (Solar position is only sometimes needed within the model processing functions and is only needed externally if power is to be